Support for Avoidant Restrictive Food Intake Disorder (ARFID)

 Psychoeducation Webinar series for parents and carers

 This video webinar series aims to provide accessible information on a range of topics for parents and carers of children with ARFID.
 The series has 8 ‘modules’ and each module is broken down into smaller bite-size videos.
-You can choose to watch all the modules in sequence, or simply pick the topics that most interest you, or are most relevant.
+You can choose to watch all the modules in sequence, or simply pick the topics that are most interesting and relevant to you.
 It also gives you the freedom to return to any topics as often as you need.
 All videos include subtitles.

 We understand that long resources, books, websites, and workshops can sometimes feel too much with so much else going on.
 So, if you need information quickly and easily – this small series is created for busy parents with little spare time!